 - crying and waking frequently at night

 During the first year the valve at the stomach opening will grow stronger, and many babies will eventually grow out of their reflux.
-However, in some cases it doesn’t go away, causing far worse complications.
+However, in some cases it doesn’t go away, causing complications.

 How does baby massage help reflux?

 Gentle massage strokes help to calm your little one who may be distressed and in pain.
 Massaging the whole body will help to improve muscle co-ordination and tone throughout which can improve reflux.
-Whilst we cannot massage the specific muscle responsible for the reflux, massaging your baby’s skin across the whole body stimulates the nervous system, including the Vagus nerve.
+Whilst we cannot massage the specific muscle responsible for the reflux symptom, massaging your baby’s skin across the whole body stimulates the nervous system, including the Vagus nerve.
 This nerve controls many aspects of the digestive system.

 Baby massage also allows you to reconnect with your baby, who may be irritable and not sleeping well, so it can be a tough time for parents as well.
 A short regular massage can help you regain some of those loving feelings together.

 Babies with reflux find it difficult to be flat on their back so lie them down with a cushion under the top half of the back so they are at a 45 degree angle.
 Listen to your baby’s signs.
 If they are distressed move to another position such as sitting up on your lap, or lying on your outstretched legs.
 Use gentle massage strokes with an edible cold-pressed, organic oil, we recommend grapeseed oil.

 Babies generally enjoy their legs and feet being massaged so you could start here to introduce them to massage and work around the body.
 Any strokes to the stomach area should be clockwise as this is the way the digestive tract works.
 Leave approx 30 minutes after feeding to massage the stomach.